-Converting data into action is the primary objective of the new field of expertise that is Data Storytelling.
-What sets it apart from data visualization (or dataviz): human communication.
-Dataviz helps to memorize and better understand information, Data Storytelling helps to persuade and make the right business decision more quickly in business.
-And persuading means winning!
+Turning data into action is, at its core, the primary objective of Data Storytelling.
+But what sets data storytelling apart from data visualization (or data viz)?
+Human communication.
+While data viz helps us better memorize and digest information, Data Storytelling helps to persuade and make informed business decisions.
+Fast.

 TRANSFORMING DATA INTO A STORY

-Data Storytelling is a new field of expertise where quantitative, cognitive and other types of science converge – the science of communication.
+Data Storytelling brings together quantitative, cognitive and other sciences together to refine the science of communication.

-I picked 8 apples in my basket and made 2 pies to sell.
+I picked 8 apples and made 2 pies to sell.

 Data Storytelling scenario:

 This example exhibits one of the key differences between the Dataviz and Data Storytelling: a compelling narrative (if you didn't find that compelling, I'm sorry).
 The point is, the 8 apples in my story (hopefully) became more interesting when they were part of a story.
 The same applies to any information: once contextualized and personalized, information makes sense to readers and piques their interest.
-They will make a decision immediately because Data Storytelling puts them at the heart of the story.

-Here is the Data Storytelling equation in a more scientific light.
-Communicating information requires the combination of these 3 elements: the data, the graphic representation, and narration.
+Let's look at the Data Storytelling equation in a more scientific light.
+Communicating information requires the combination of 3 primary elements: data, graphic representation, and narration.

 Source: Photo by Brent Dykes

-when visuals are associated with data (in the case of Dataviz), this helps to highlight it.
-Without certain graphical representations we would be unable to understand certain information (e.g., a heatmap of a shopping mall or a customer’s journey on a website)
+when visuals are associated with data (in the case of Dataviz), it's brought to life.
+Without certain graphical representations, we'd be unable to understand certain information (e.g., a heat map of a shopping mall or a customer’s journey on a website)

-when narration accompanies the data, we can explain the importance of this information.
-Contextualization and comments are fundamental to enhancing the information
+when narration accompanies data, we're able to explain the importance of the information.
+Context and narrative are fundamental to enhancement.

-when the narration is accompanied by graphic representation, it attracts attention and amuses the reader/viewer.
+when narration is accompanied by graphic representation, it boosts attention and engagement.
 This is pure storytelling.
 People need to read and go to the movies for entertainment.
-Observe: there’s a good reason why the entertainment market (books, shows, cinema, etc.) is worth several billion euros!
+There’s a good reason why the entertainment market (books, shows, cinema, etc.) is worth several billion euros!

 WHY DO WE NEED TO TELL STORIES: ISN’T DATAVIZ ENOUGH?

 For the more expert users among us, telling stories might seem like a waste of time.
 It should be enough to present data.
-But fortunately or otherwise this assertion assumes that business decisions are made based on simple logic and rationale.
+But fortunately or otherwise this assertion assumes that business decisions are made based on logic and rationale.
 But they’re not!
 Neuroscientists confirm that decisions are based on emotions, not logic.
-Yes,we make decisions with our emotional side, and what’s more, we defend them with logic !

 Making data visually attractive is therefore not a question of art, but efficiency!
 Design is not an afterthought here.
-It helps to improve the company's performance, to communicate and make the right decisions in less time than would otherwise be possible.
+It helps to improve performance, to communicate, and to make the right decisions in less time than would otherwise be possible.

 WHAT ARE THE ADVANTAGES OF DATA STORYTELLING OVER DATAVIZ?

-Information arouses interest: it helps to “connect the dots” and remove barriers, like the story of the apple (told in the previous paragraphs)
+Information arouses interest: it helps to “connect the dots” and remove barriers (like the story of the apple pies I mentioned earlier)